 Terrorists tend to strike targets that are highly populated (large cities, airports, tourist attractions, major events), business centers (government buildings, financial districts, military bases, transportation, or power plants) and institutions (schools, hospitals).

-Terrorist incidents usually happen without warnings.
+Recent technological advances and ongoing political unrest are components of the increased risk to national security.
+Terrorist incidents usually happen without warnings!
 Here are some safety tips:

-- If you are in public, be aware of your surroundings.
+- ALWAYS be aware of your surroundings in public.
 Know where emergency exits are. - · Never leave shopping bags or luggage unattended. - Stay calm.
 Exit a public place as soon as it is safe to do so.
 Do not try to rescue people in a public building. - If at home, stay alert and listen for instructions given on the radio or television.
 Have a plan in case you are told to evacuate or to shelter in your home.

 Talk to your children about the subject.
 Avoid stereotyping.
 Explain that only a few "bad" people are behind terrorist attacks.
-Let them know that they are safe and that your family is prepared if anything happens.
+Let them know that they are safe and that your family is prepared.